For descriptions of schools and structures see Types of schools and year levels

 Section 9 agreement

-Allows students to enrol in a special school or regional health school, or enrol outside the usual age.
-Under the Education Act 1989, section 9 provides for special education (learning support) services.
+Allows students to enrol in a specialist school or regional health school, or enrol outside the usual age.
+Under the Education and Training Act 2020, section 37 provides for special education (learning support) services (formerly section 9 of the Education Act 1989).
 5

 Specialised School Transport Assistance (SESTA)